-Have a different view at your material possessions –There is no better way to dematerialize your life than going backpacking.
-You learn how to live without so many things you once though were impossible to live without.
-Backpacking “forces” you to go with the least possible (unless you enjoy a constant back pain), especially when you travel solo, since YOU carry everything you NEED, instead of WANT.
+- Have a different view at your material possessions –There is no better way to dematerialize your life than going backpacking.
+You learn how to live without so many things you once thought were impossible to live without.
+Backpacking “forces” you to go with the least possible (unless you enjoy a constant back pain), especially when you travel solo since YOU carry everything you NEED, instead of WANT.

-- Greater tolerance on things being different – Traveling exposes you to different cultures and mentalities.
+- Greater tolerance for things being different – Traveling exposes you to different cultures and mentalities.
 When traveling alone, you get an even greater exposure since you don’t enclose your social self with your group of friends.
 You get to talk more freely with locals, have deeper conversations, and even appreciate better many different perspectives.
 To experiment a different culture openly is to understand it and tolerate it, even if you don’t agree with its beliefs.

 - Speak out your likes and dislikes – Traveling alone gives us the capacity to develop our “real” likes and dislikes without much influence or peer pressure from society.
 It’s just you, and you as yourself…

 - Having a greater independence – Traveling alone comes with greater responsibility.
 Everything depends on you.
 But at the same time, your independence gives you greater flexibility.
 Want to go to a specific museum?
 By all means, GO!
 Want to stay sleeping?
 Do it too.
 You are the master of your time, and you do with it whatever you want.
 You don’t require anything other than yourself for your own happiness.

 - Being more responsible – This one comes parallel with independence.
-I think first of all, when you decide to travel by yourself, you already know you can responsible enough to take care of yourself.
-You take your life in your own hands and you mold it as you desire.
+I think first of all when you decide to travel by yourself, you already know you can responsible enough to take care of yourself.
+You take your life into your own hands and you mold it as you desire.

 - A better grasp of future dreams – Now what you dream of or what you desire for yourself is not encased in the norms of a conventional daily life.
 You are more open-minded, more willing to take risks, and more seduced by the adventure of exploring the unknown.